remyhfb/voice-sync/TESTING_SOUND_REGENERATION.md

 # Testing Sound Design Regeneration Locally

-## ⚠️ Important: Recent Fix Applied!

-The 404 error you experienced has been fixed!
-The original VEO video is now properly stored in object storage before processing starts, so sound regeneration can access it.
+## 🎉 Metadata Clobbering Bug FIXED!

+The 400 error has been resolved!
+The issue was that the `originalVideoPath` was being saved initially, but then **overwritten** by subsequent metadata updates during processing.
+I've refactored all metadata updates to use object spread operators instead of mutation to preserve all fields.

+## ✅ What Was Fixed:
+1. **Metadata persistence**: All metadata updates now use `currentMetadata = { ...currentMetadata, newField }` pattern
+2. **Original video storage**: VEO video is uploaded to object storage at the start of processing
+3. **Type safety**: Using object spread ensures TypeScript properly handles all metadata fields

 ## Quick Start

 ### 1. Start the Main Application (Already Running ✅)
 Your main VoiceSwap application is already running on port 5000.

-### 2. Start the Python Sound Detection Service
+### 2. Start the Python Sound Detection Service (Optional for full testing)

 Open a **new terminal/shell** and run: